thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_1_Theme.md

  * `[op]`: can be ['Margin', 'Padding']
  * `[value]`: is the value of the [size]

-For example, for the metricsSize `small`, the `Gutters` file will provides these classes :
+For example, for the metricsSize `small`, the `Gutters` file provides these classes :
 ```
 smallBottomMargin, smallTopMargin, smallRightMargin, smallLeftMargin, smallVerticalMargin, smallHorizontalMargin
 ```